 The BEM elements as described above are combined to provide a BEM for a particular block.
 Figures 2 to 5 provide examples of such combinations of BEM elements for TDD and FDD.

-Combined BEM elements for an FDD block above 2620 MHz with downlink only operation within 2570-2620 MHz
+Combined BEM elements for an FDD block above 2620 MHz with downlink only operation within 2570-2620 MHz for non-AAS

-Combined BEM elements for an FDD block with TDD (synchronized/unsynchronized) networks within 2570-2620 MHz
+Combined BEM elements for an FDD block with TDD (synchronised/unsynchronised) networks within 2570-2620 MHz for non-AAS

-Combined BEM elements for synchronized TDD blocks / downlink only blocks
+Combined BEM elements for synchronised TDD blocks / downlink only blocks for non-AAS

-Combined BEM elements for Unsynchronized TDD blocks
+Combined BEM elements for Unsynchronised TDD blocks for non-AAS

-Combined BEM elements for synchronized TDD/downlink only blocks and a restricted spectrum block in 2570-2575 MHz
+Combined BEM elements for synchronised TDD/downlink only blocks and a restricted spectrum block in 2570-2575 MHz for non-AAS

+Combined BEM elements for an FDD block above 2620 MHz with downlink only operation within 2570-2620 MHz for AAS

+Combined BEM elements for an FDD block with TDD (synchronised / unsynchronised) networks within 2570-2620 MHz for AAS

+Combined BEM elements for synchronised TDD blocks/downlink only blocks for AAS

+Combined BEM elements for Unsynchronised TDD blocks for AAS

+Combined BEM elements for synchronised TDD/downlink only blocks and a restricted spectrum block in 2570-2575 MHzfor AAS

+Other conditions

+The spurious emission domain for the base station in this frequency band starts 10 MHz from the band edge and the corresponding limits are defined in current ERC Recommendation 74-01 (i.e. -30 dBm/MHz) [16].

+In addition, that MFCN networks making use of AAS systems shall not be granted more protection from systems in adjacent and neighbouring bands than experienced with non-AAS systems.

 List of referenceS